dlsuece-programming-fundamentals/termend-project-group-1-vera-mercado-tumlos-1/README.md

 ## How to Run

-Provide step-by-step instructions so that anyone who downloads this repository can run your website:

 ```
 # Example:
-# 1. Open catering-home in a browser
+# 1. Open catering-home.html in a browser
-# 2. Or run a local server: python -m http.server 8000
+# 2. Or utilize VS Code and use the live server extension to open the html file
 ```

 ## Project Structure